 The best Steam Deck screen protector will keep your handheld gaming PC scratch and smash-free.
 The Steam Deck is often played on the go, which means it finds itself in more hazardous environments than a typical gaming PC machine.
-You can’t always keep your console in a Steam Deck Case and it deserves protective measures to keep its 7-inch screen clean and pristine.
+You can’t always keep your pocket rocket in a Steam Deck Case, and it deserves protective measures to keep its 7-inch screen clean and pristine.

 A screen protector acts as a sacrificial barrier that will prevent any nasties from causing any lasting harm to your Deck’s display.
-The process of choosing the best screen protector is more nuanced than you might think.
-Valve opted to include an exclusive etched anti-glare screen on its 512GB Steam Deck, which means that buying any old screen protector is out of the question as most will only reintroduce reflections to your gaming experience.
+The process of choosing the best Steam Deck screen protector is more nuanced than you might think.
+Valve opted to include an exclusive etched anti-glare screen on its 1TB Steam Deck OLED model, which means that buying any old screen protector is out of the question, as most will only reintroduce reflections to your gaming experience.

 Here are the best Steam Deck screen protectors: